zdravkov/kendo-docs/api/wrappers/jsp/diagram/layout.md

 ### kendo:diagram-layout-grid

 Each layout algorithm has a different set of parameters customizing the layout but they also all have a common collection of parameters which relate to the way 'pieces' of a diagram are organized.
 A diagram can have in general disconnected pieces, known as components, which can be organized in a way independent of the way a component on its own is arranged.
-In the picture above, this is one diagram consisting of four components.
-When you apply a certain layout an analysis will first split the diagram in components, arrange each component individually and thereafter organize the components in a grid.
+In the picture above, this is one diagram consisting of four components.When you apply a certain layout an analysis will first split the diagram in components, arrange each component individually and thereafter organize the components in a grid.
 The common parameters referred above deal with this grid layout, they define the width, margin and padding of the (invisible) grid used to organize the components.

 More documentation is available at [kendo:diagram-layout-grid](/kendo-ui/api/wrappers/jsp/diagram/layout-grid).